top of page

 What if you're currently debt-free?
 Use this 10% allocation to build financial resilience or grow wealth.
 You can:

 Tip: Choose a strategy that works best for your situation.
 The debt snowball method (paying off smallest debts first) builds momentum, while the debt avalanche method (tackling the highest-interest debts first) saves money in the long run.
+You can even do a combination method.
 Consider refinancing or balance transfers to reduce interest and speed up your repayment timeline.

 Also Read: